 Social Security Payroll Tax is One Part of the FICA Payroll Tax

 The Social Security payroll tax is one of the two components of the FICA payroll tax.
 The other component is the Medicare tax which applies to every dollar of an employee's earnings.
-In other words, there is no wage limit or cap for the Medicare tax.
+In other words, there is no annual wage limit or cap for the Medicare tax.
 In fact, there is also an Additional Medicare Tax that applies to high income employees.

 An Employer Must Match its Employees' FICA Taxes

 In addition to the employees' Social Security and Medicare payroll taxes, the employer must match the amounts that were withheld from the employees' paychecks (except that the employer does not match the Additional Medicare Tax).